 Heating, ventilation, and air conditioning (HVAC) systems have been shown to act as a collection source for a variety of contaminants that have a potential to affect health, such as mold, fungi, bacteria, and very small particles of dust.
 The removal of such contaminants from the HVAC system and home should be considered as one component in an overall plan to improve indoor air quality.

 Will HVAC system cleaning reduce our home energy bills?

 Research suggests that cleaning heating and cooling system components (e.g., cooling coils, fans and heat exchangers) maintains the energy efficiency of your system, resulting in a longer operating life, as well as maintenance cost savings.
-Clean, Efficient systems are less likely to break down, have a longer life span, and generally operate more effectively then dirty systems.
+Clean, efficient systems are less likely to break down, have a longer life span, and generally operate more effectively than dirty systems.

 What is a normal price range for the air duct cleaning service?

 The Environmental Protection Agency says that duct cleaning services typically-but not always-range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climactic region, and level of contamination and type of duct material.

 How long should it take to clean a typical residential HVAC system?